10 Exercises You Should Never Do Again, According to Trainers

 "The amount of force and compression that gets placed on the vertebrae of the low back is unreal," Donavanik says.
 "Yes, you're working your spinal erectors and many stabilizing muscles throughout the back and core, but you're placing a ton of force and stress on a very sensitive and specific area in the body."

-Try Instead: Bird-Dog
+Try instead: Bird-Dog

 Get on all fours with the bird-dog exercise, advises Donavanik.
 The yoga staple strengthens the same muscles, while placing less force on the spine.
 Good mornings, deadlifts, and floor bridges are also great alternatives, he says.

-Super Light Dumbbells
+Very Light Dumbbells

 Light weights have their place in barre or spin class, but if you're lifting too light you could be missing out on some serious sculpting.
 (BTW, here are five reasons why lifting heavy weights *won't* make you bulk up.)
 Yes, you will want to start out light if you've never lifted.
 But over time you must lift progressively heavier weights to gain strength and definition, Jessica Fox explains.

-Try Instead: Anything over 5 pounds
+Try onstead: Anything over 5 pounds

 How heavy should you go?
 Depending on the exercise, the weights should be heavy enough that the last two reps of each set are significantly challenging.
 (Need more convincing?
 Read these 11 major health and fitness benefits of lifting weights.)